Kouremenos Palekastro Crete Beaches Sightseeing Kouremenos beach Palaikastro Toplou Monastery Zakros Chiona Beach Vai Sitia Crete

 Discover Kouremenos and Palekastro in Eastern Crete, unspoiled areas with pristine beaches and magnificent landscapes!

-There are also available information about attractions and sightseeing, such as Zakros, Toplou Monastery, Minoan town of Rousolakos and famous beaches (Kouremenos beach, Chiona beach and Vai beach).
+There is also available information about attractions and sightseeing, such as Zakros, Toplou Monastery, the Minoan town of Rousolakos and famous beaches (Kouremenos beach, Chiona beach and Vai beach).